 Two ways with Paul West

-On River Cottage Australia on Monday night (September 25, 6pm), Paul whips up a batch of bechamel and and pancetta (farm-made, of course) croquettes to feed a friend who's come over to help him build a fire pit.
-Here's a little preview:
+On River Cottage Australia, Paul whips up a batch of bechamel and and pancetta (farm-made, of course) croquettes to feed a friend who's come over to help him build a fire pit.

-If you want a meat-free version - or just a dead easy way to use up leftover mashed potato - we've got a new online-exclusive recipe from Paul, for his cheesy potato croquettes:
+If you want a meat-free version - or just a dead easy way to use up leftover mashed potato - we've got an online-exclusive recipe from Paul, for his cheesy potato croquettes:

 No list of croquettes should be without a bacalao ball.
 Crisp on the outside, creamy on the inside, it’s no wonder croquetas are one of Spain’s most adored bar snacks.
 Salt cod (bacalao) is a favourite filling - you do need to start a day or two in advance so you can soad the salt cod, but these croquetas will make it worth your while.